crubier/react-graph-vis/README.md

 Due to the imperative nature of vis.js, updating graph properties causes complete redraw of graph and completely porting it to React is a big project itself!

-This component takes 3 vis.js configuration objects as properties:
+This component takes three vis.js configuration objects as properties:

 - graph: contains two arrays { edges, nodes }
 - options: normal vis.js options as described [here](http://visjs.org/docs/network/#options)